 If your agency or client doesn’t have a Facebook Page yet, you can also create a new one using this interface.

 After adding Facebook Pages, connect the related Instagram accounts.
 You’ll need to enter the password and sign in to the app to connect an Instagram account to Business Manager.

 4. Add or create Facebook Ad accounts

-If you plan to run ads or boost posts on Facebook, your business also needs a Facebook Ad account.
+If you plan to run ads or boost posts on Facebook for clients, you also need access to a Facebook Ad account.
 In Business Manager, you can claim an existing ad account that you opened with your personal account.

 5. Set up Facebook Pixels

-6. Add or invite team members
+9. Add or invite team members

 How to Use Facebook Business Manager